net-lisias-ksp/Principia/Installing,-reporting-bugs,-and-frequently-asked-questions.md

 The *pink* line is your predicted trajectory.
 You can predict for a longer duration by increasing the prediction length setting in the GUI.
 This will slow things down (sometimes to the point of a crash).
 If you want to make the prediction faster (or just avoid crashes), you can increase the prediction step.
 This will however make the prediction less accurate.
 ###How do I plan a burn?
 For now, you cannot, you have to burn by the seat of your pants, or if you are somewhere where the 2-body approximation is good enough, you can use the stock manoeuvre nodes.
 Eventually we will add support for this.
+###Do you simulate the gravity of player-created vessels and asteroids?
+I'll let **ferram4** answer that one.
+> Umm...
+Yes, actually!
+It's only a few picometers/second^2 from most vessels, but we do simulate it.
+Really.
+It actually doesn't cost any overhead at all!

+On a more serious note, no. And we will not.